 As Editorial Director, Tim oversees communications, including the blog, newsletter, and general updates from HQ.
 In other words, he is a glorified town caller.
 Please feel free to picture him with a speaking-trumpet, as it is his accoutrement of choice—preferably bedazzled rather majestically to separate him from the other town callers.
 As a former NaNoWriMo intern himself, Tim also oversees our intern program, the most difficult part of which is frantically searching for ways to permanently retain these fantastic folks.

-Tim has worked for Once magazine, WIRED, San Francisco magazine, and at Conde Nast.
+Tim has worked for Once, Wired, and San Francisco magazines, as well as at Condé Nast.
 He is searching for new ways to humble-brag about the fact that he is only two degrees of separation away from Taylor Swift, and that his dog is possibly the cutest dog ever.